RobGood/JN/README.md

 Jupyter Notebook workblog

-this is a place for my sketches, notes, posts, etc.     works in progress
+this is a place for my code sketches, notes, posts, etc....     works in progress